-The hospice care team consists of the doctors, nurses, home health aides, social workers, chaplains, volunteers, creative arts therapists, and bereavement specialists.
-The team works together to manage symptoms, and meet emotional, spiritual, and medical needs of our patients and families.
-The team members are all trained and credentialed professionals in their respective specialty areas.
+The Hospice Care Team consists of the doctors, nurses, home health aides, social workers, chaplains, volunteers, creative arts therapists, and bereavement specialists.
+The team works together to manage symptoms and meet emotional, spiritual, and medical needs of our patients and families.
+The team members are all trained, experienced, and credentialed professionals in their respective specialty areas.

 Hospice Medical Director

 Our medical doctors, specializing in the care of patients at the end of their lives, advise Keystone Care’s highly trained staff, and provide overview of patient care and guidance on a 24-hour basis.
 Our Hospice Medical Directors are certified by the American Board of Hospice and Palliative Care.

 Hospice nurses make visits to patients’ homes, providing skilled nursing care.
 The frequency of these visits is determined by the patient, family, and nurse.
 The hospice nurse is specially trained in symptom management, which includes pain management.
 The nurse keeps in touch with the primary care physician when a patient’s condition changes and/or if medication changes are needed.
 The nurse is responsible for ordering medicine and guides the patient and family through stages of the disease.

 CERTIFIED NURSING ASSISTANT, HOME HEALTH AIDES, AND HOMEMAKERS

 This team is specially trained to provide personal care to patients such as skin care, bathing, shampooing, shaving, or any personal grooming needs, as well as food preparation or light housekeeping.

 Emotional and Psychological Support